credentials/irma_android_cardemu/README.md

 The build system depends on gradle version at least 2.1, which is why we've included the gradle wrapper, so you always have the right version.

+## irma_configure

+Make sure to link a version of irma_configuration into assets/

 ## Building

 Run